APercy/weather_pack/README.md

 -----------------------
 Weather mod for indoor check depends on sunlight propogation check.
 Some nodes (e.g. glass block) propogates sunlight and thus weather particles will go through it.
 To change that set `weather_allow_override_nodes=true` in `minetest.conf` file.
 Be aware that just few nodes will be override and these blocks needs to be re-builded to take effect.
 Maybe in future other 'cheap' way to check indoor will be available.

+Weather mod mostly relies on particles generation however for some small things ABM may be used.
+Users which do not want it can disable ABM with property `weather_allow_abm=false`.

 License of source code:
 -----------------------
 LGPL 2.1+